Biosafety General Information

 Please see Biosafety Risk Assessment for additional information and resources.

 2. Host (You): The health and experience of each individual is also a factor that needs to be considered.
-To help determine the immune status of an individual, and available vaccines, please contact Risk Management Services directly.
+To help determine the immune status of an individual, and available vaccines, please contact Health, Safety and Environment Services directly.

 3. Environmental Factors: The final component of a risk assessment is to assess the environment in which the work is occurring.
 Specifics such as quantity of the agent, aerosol production and the usage of sharps and needles must be considered.
 Additionally, factors such as the other research in the surrounding area, the number of people working, equipment, structural integrity of the room (counters, floors, walls) and the safety controls available.